TrueLevelSA/parity-dev-chain/parity_docker/README.md

 # Usage
+- Create a password for your nodes:
+  `echo MYSUPERSECREPASSWORD > docker/node.pwd`
-- Build the docker image:
+- Build the docker image (and go grab a coffee):
   `build_image.sh`
 - Prepare accounts:
   `pregenerate_validators_and_accoungs.sh $NUMBER_NODES`